GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

 reviewers.enableUI
 :	Enable the UI.
 When set to false, the 'Reviewers' menu is not displayed
 	on the project screen.
 Defaults to true, or false when `enableREST` is false.

-reviewers.ignoreDrafts
-:	Ignore draft changes.
-When set to true draft changes are not considered when
-	adding reviewers.
-Defaults to false.
-To ignore drafts on a per-project basis set this value to false and add "-status:draft" to filter in relevant projects.

 Per project configuration of the @PLUGIN@ plugin is done in the `reviewers.config` file of the project.
 Missing values are inherited